digitallinguistics/data-format/README.md

     * This specification allows for different types of _reference data_ (cross-references between different items in a database).
 You can use unique database IDs, human-readable keys, or other uniquely identifying properties or combinations of properties.
 However, you should choose one style of reference data and use it consistently throughout your database.

+* **URLs**

+    * Top-level schemas include a `url` property which should be used to indicate a URL where that resource can be retrieved in JSON format.
+It should not be used for the URL of a human-readable presentation of the resource (the `link` property should be used for this purpose).
+The resource does not have to be publicly available at this URL; it may require permissions to access.

 * **Completeness**

     * An exported database should be complete, self-contained, and human-readable in the sense that a user should be able to find and follow any cross-references easily.
 For example, if the Lexeme `book1` has a cross-reference to the Lexeme `book2`, the `book1` Lexeme should reference the other Lexeme as `book2` and not just a database ID like `d0e51fcb-84af-44aa-ba16-67561e21c793`.
 Moreover, both `book1.json` and `book2.json` should be included in the export.
 The Text schema has optional `lexemes`, `orthographies`, and `texts` properties, allowing you to save/export all the data in a language corpus in a single file (if this is feasible for your project).